 If you enter the Iraqi shuk from the main entrance in the middle of the open shuk, at the end of the first alley is a large vegetable store on the left.
 There is always a great selection of well-priced fresh vegetables.
-The store opposite can be cheaper but the selection and quality is not as good.
+The store opposite can be cheaper but the selection and quality are not as good.

 I buy my lettuce and fresh herbs from a small store further into the Iraqi shuk, opposite Argento (at the end of the first alley, turn right and the store is the second on the left).
-I will sometimes buy radishes, green beans and individual potatoes from the various stores further into the Iraqi shuk which all seem to specialize in a few specific types of vegetables.
+I will sometimes buy radishes, green beans, and individual potatoes from the various stores further into the Iraqi shuk which all seem to specialize in a few specific types of vegetables.